Car Accident Risks in Winston-Salem, North Carolina

 - Witness testimony – This can be used to establish what happened leading up to the accident.

-- Photographs – Photographs can be used to show the damage caused by the accident.
+- Photographs – Photographs can be used to show the damage caused by the accident or the position of the vehicles immediately after the collision.

 - Police reports – Police reports can be used to establish fault in an accident.